-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Texas State, approximately 62% of students took out student loans averaging $5,833 a year.
-That adds up to $23,332 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Texas State, approximately 54% of students took out student loans averaging $6,262 a year.
+That adds up to $25,048 over four years for those students.

-The student loan default rate at Texas State is 6.6%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Texas State is 5.2%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.